 22. You can grow bean sprouts in a jar.
 Bean sprouts are not only cheap, but they’re also nutritious.
 You can find affordable jars at your local dollar store.
 You don’t need a special lid or anything fancy to grow bean sprouts.
 I used a tutorial from YouTube to grow beansprouts.
 The whole process is very easy and straightforward.

 23. If you don’t have dental insurance in Canada or the US, do yourself a favor and get dental insurance.
-Since the problem wasn’t resolved years ago, I’ll have to spend thousands of dollars to pay for orthodontic treatment and jaw surgery.
+Since the problem wasn’t resolved years ago, I’ll have to pay for orthodontic treatment and jaw surgery.
 I have no choice but to go back to nursing school and face that beast.
 These “luxuries” in life cost $$$.

 24. I don’t drink alcohol and I don’t smoke.
 Marijuana recently became legal in Canada but I still have no desire to smoke weed.
 The cannabis culture does not appeal to me and actually disgusts me.
 NO THANKS. 👎